rafalpienkowski/rafalpienkowski.github.io/index.md

 - [Can you share your favorite quote or rule related to IT?](https://dev.to/rafalpienkowski/can-you-share-your-favorite-quote-or-rule-related-to-it-4e7l) (06/2018)
 - [Which framework use for an e2e tests of an SPA? ](https://dev.to/rafalpienkowski/which-framework-use-for-an-e2e-tests-of-an-spa--4bni) (03/2018
 - [Do developers still need UML?](https://dev.to/rafalpienkowski/do-developers-still-need-uml-ajh) (11/2017)

+### Projects

+- [Build Trigger](https://github.com/rafalpienkowski/build-trigger).
+This project has been made to allow multiple users to trigger a build defined in Visual Studio Team Services (VSTS).

 ### Github